DarrenKe/Huawei_Honor_Smart_SMS_project-/README.md

 One more example, when you recieved a confermed-flight-booking message, the SDK will classify it as "Flight Booking" message and will provide you with destination hotel service, destination map service and resturant service for your destination.

+This project has been embeded into almost all newest android mobile phones like Huawei, Sumsung, Lenovo, Meizu, Sumsung Galaxy Gear, 360 and so on.
+Currently the users embeded with this function is more than 500 million.

+Due to aggrement with the company, no code will be shared.